 The customers of the Group are spread across North America, Europe, Asia and rest of the world regions though majority of customers are based out of North America, and accordingly, trade accounts receivables are concentrated in these geographies.
-To reduce credit risk, the Group performs on going credit evaluation of customers.
-As at 31 March 2021 and 31 March 2020, one customer is having 7.47% and 10.69% share in total trade receivables of the Group respectively.
+To reduce credit risk, the Group performs on-going credit evaluation of customers.
+As at 31 March 2022 and 31 March 2021, there is no significant concentration of credit risk through exposure to an individual customer.